 Leave Holiday Inn, Sutton at 10-30 hrs by coach for visit to Dulwich Picture Gallery, Dulwich, South East London

 Take guided tour of Gallery at 11-30 hrs

 Leave Dulwich Picture Gallery at 13-45 hrs by coach.
 For return to Holiday Inn, Sutton

-For both days visits including coach travel plus the formal dinner on Thursday evening: £ 175
+For both days visits including coach travel plus the Thursday dinner (dress code lounge suit): £ 175

 For more information email firstname.lastname@example.org or email@example.com.